 Millennial business owners believe in the power of play and are building enterprises with cultures that reflect this.
 We see this in some of the world’s biggest tech brands, but it’s also happening on a smaller scale in new businesses.

 Elements of this trend may be a fad.
 OK – office space hoppers may not be around forever but the concept of employers attempting to make their employees love working for them, in order to stop the employee looking elsewhere, is here to stay.
 When thinking about their relationship with their employees, employers need to operate more like brands to be consumed.

 If the older generation of business owners and more established organisations don’t buy in and adapt their own corporate cultures, it’s likely they’re going to find themselves at a competitive disadvantage.

 This should give you a taste of the research that I’ve been involved with.
-It doesn’t take a lot of research to find countless studies related to the role of fun, play and perks in employee engagement.
+It doesn’t take a lot of research to find countless studies related to the role of fun, play, and perks in employee engagement.

-Creating a workspace which promotes wellbeing and engagement can cost a little or a lot, but it can be achieved with relatively little planning.
+Creating a workspace which promotes well-being and engagement can cost a little or a lot, but it can be achieved with relatively little planning.
 Creating the environment and culture to empower and trust teams to take advantage of these workspaces requires more effort and focus from the management and leadership.

-Rossendale business need to recognise that they compete with large cities such as Manchester for the best talent the area has to offer.
+Rossendale business needs to recognise that they compete with large cities such as Manchester for the best talent the area has to offer.
 If Rossendale is to retain this talent it’s essential that businesses step up and start to out compete what’s on offer from some of the forward thinking firms of the region.